Unpainted01mind/Competitive-Programming-with-C-/C++ Fundamentals/5) Operators.md

 }
 ```

 * Ternary or Conditional Operators :-

-*A conditional operator returns a value based on the condition and it takes 3 operands , hence known as Ternary Operators. *
+*A conditional operator returns a value based on the condition and it takes 3 operands , hence known as Ternary Operators.*

 #### ❄ Syntax of a ternary operator :-
 Expression1 ?
 Expression2 : Expression3

 #### ❄ Explaination of the above code :-

-* the above operator takes expression 1 one as an input
+* the above operator takes Expression 1 one as an input
-* if expression 1 is true then expression 2 will be returned
+* if expression 1 is true then Expression 2 will be returned
-* else if expression 1 is false then expression 3 is returned
+* else if expression 1 is false then Expression 3 is returned